 Luckily, I was a bit more fortunate.
 The Air Force hired me and offered better compensation than what was available in the market.

 As time progressed, I became used to a consistent income and was spending money faster than I earned it.
 I was the ideal consumer who’d buy things to impress others which is the absolute worst position to be in as a buyer.

 I bought cars, luxury furniture, and stored two closets full of designer clothes I didn’t wear.
 None of that stuff made me happy.

-Then three years ago I took a hard look at what I wanted in life.
+Then five years ago I took a hard look at what I wanted in life.
 While looking for financial books at the library, I stumbled onto one that would change my life.

 The idea resonated with me and helped me find a level of peace that I’d now fight tooth and nail to keep.